Lord-Of-WuTang/wait-time/README.md

 ## Overview

 This is a project that simulates realistic customer service scenarios by modeling queue behavior with exponentially distributed arrival and service times.
-The simulation generates detailed analytics on customer wait times, service patterns, and queue performance metrics.
+The simulation generates detail analytics on customer wait times, service patterns, and queue performance metrics.

 ## feature